Adeshppp/RESTful-Microservices-Using-Node.js-and-Express-Specialization/Server_side_JavaScript_in_Node/README.md

         2. The fs.writeFileSync(path, options) method is used to write the specified data synchronously to a file.
     b.
 Asynchronously : Here file is read or written in non blocking way.

+2. In the readitional way, when we tell a program to read a file, the file is first read into memory entirely and then we process it.
+Using streams, we read the data piece by piece, processing its contents without keeping all in memory.
+Streams are memory and time efficient.
 ### Assignment 1: Sales Analyzer